Edgar-Elias/odin-recipes/README.md

     # Finally, under the ingredients list, add a “Steps” heading followed by an ordered list of the steps needed for making the dish

-# Add more recipes
-    #Add two more recipes with identical page structures to the recipe page you’ve already created.
+    #Once backbone is complete add two more recipes with identical page structures to the recipe page you’ve already created.

     #Don’t forget to link to the new recipes on the index page.
 Also, consider putting all the links in an unordered list so they aren’t all on one line.